$ ($50 USD and under)

 PHITSANULOK–SUKHOTHAI–LAMPANGJourney to Sukhothai, Thailand’s 13th-century former capital, and admire the atmospheric, moated Old Town.
 Here, you will visit Sukhothai Historic Park, a UNESCO World Heritage Site, and explore ruined temples and monasteries, including Wat Si Chum with its stunning seated Buddha.
 Then, travel to Lampang.

-LAMPANG–CHIANG RAIThis morning, visit Phayao Lake and Wat Phra That Lampang Luang.
+LAMPANG–CHIANG RAIThis morning, spend time at a local elephant hospital, which works to conserve and protect the welfare of the magnificent Asian elephant.
+Then, visit Phayao Lake and Wat Phra That Lampang Luang.
 Built in 1476, this ancient Buddhist temple is often thought to be the oldest-standing wooden structure in the country.
 After lunch at a local restaurant, continue through rural countryside to Chiang Rai.
 Upon arrival, visit Wat Rong Khun, also known as the White Temple.

 CHIANG RAI.
 GOLDEN TRIANGLE EXCURSIONEnjoy breathtaking vistas as you journey to Doi Mae Salong and visit a tea plantation.
 Continue to Mae Sai, Thailand’s northernmost town, and on to the renowned Golden Triangle, where the borders of Thailand, Burma, and Laos meet.
 You may consider an optional boat tour on the Mekong River.